All of our teachers at RS Music are highly qualified and experienced. Please read more about them below.

 He is the author of "Mastering the Flute with William Bennett", a book of exercises for flute players, based on the teaching of William Bennett, his professor at the Royal Academy of Music

-Roderick is the founder of The Integrated Flutist (Fluting with Friends, Vancouver Flute Festival) & RS Music.
+Roderick is a founding faculty member of Fluting with Friends, Vancouver Flute Festival & RS Music.

 Roderick believes in teaching with a good foundation, where technique is supported by good awareness of the body, inspired by studies in the Alexander Technique.
 Technique always serves the music and helps find greater ease and enjoyment of music.

-He teaches flute to students of all levels and piano to students up to grade 8.
+He teaches flute to students of all levels.
 Roderick has a DBS clearance and his own car to travel to students.
 He also teaches online and in London (at either the Blüthner Piano Centre, Beethoven Room at the Fidelio Cafe, or Studio at Falkland Lodge

 Nigar Mirzayeva - violin